Sources for More Information

 Bulletin #15: Tree Risk Assessment — Recognizing & Preventing Hazard Trees

-Some excellent publications are available that expand on the material presented in Bulletin No. 15.
-In addition to the following book, numerous publications and other aids are available from the International Society of Arboriculture.
+Some excellent publications are available from the International Society of Arboriculture that expand on the material presented in Bulletin No. 15.

 Probably no other single individual has done as much research and public education about understanding tree decay and hazards as the late Dr. Alex Shigo, former chief scientist and project leader with the U.S. Forest Service.
 His various publications and other materials are now available online.
 Of particular interest here is his leaflet, Tree Hazards–13 Questions That Could Save a Life.
 For more information visit Shigo Publications online.

 Arborists and urban foresters now have the opportunity to expand their knowledge and training in the fundamentals of tree risk assessment by attending qualification courses offered in a number of locations.
 More information is available from the International Society of Arboriculture.